FROZEN

 2 oz.
 Pineapple Juice

-Shake all ingredients well with ice and strain over ice into a
+Shake all ingredients well with ice and strain over ice into a chimney

-chimney glass.
+glass.
 Garnish with a pineapple slice and a cherry.

 This is a killer!
 Make sure you’re sitting down.

-CAROLINA FRUIT INFUSED WINE PASSION SMOOTHECA
+SWEET CAROLINA FRUIT INFUSED WINE PASSION

 1½ cup Sweet Carolina Blueberry Infused Wine